The UK MS Society Launches #ApprovedButDenied Cannabis Campaign

 A report released by the MS Society states that not nearly enough medical cannabis patients have been able to obtain medical cannabis through the National Health Service (NHS), despite research and firsthand accounts of its effectiveness as a medicine for MS patients.

 The MS Society is taking a stand on the lack of progress and access to cannabis in the UK, especially since medical cannabis has been legal there for almost three years.
-The organization has created the #ApprovedButDenied campaign to bring attention to the lack of proper access, in addition to 30-page report filled with data regarding MS patients in the UK.
+The organization has created the #ApprovedButDenied campaign to bring attention to the lack of proper access, in addition to a 30-page report filled with data regarding MS patients in the UK.

 “Sativex, a cannabis-based spray, was approved in England in 2019 for use in moderate to severe spasticity when other treatments haven’t worked,” the organization wrote on its website.
 “Despite this, many people with MS are still being denied access to Sativex, because their local health bodies, called Clinical Commissioning Groups (CCGs), are not prescribing it.
 This has resulted in an unacceptable postcode lottery, with Sativex only funded in 49 out of 106 CCGs.
 This must change—everyone with MS deserves access to effective treatments.”